sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Configure CRL download location(s)
   - Configure CRL Override
   - Display CRL
-  - Create new security profile4.15. - Delete security profile
+  - Create new security profile
+  - Delete security profile
   - Associate a certificate and private key file with a security-profile
   - Apply security profile to service
   - Remove association of security profile with service